easegress-io/easegress/doc/pipeline_practice_guide.md

 ## Service circuit breaking

-In this case, we will prepare a piplein to show you how to add such a service circuit breaking mechanism to Ease Monitor edge service.
+In this case, we will prepare a pipeline to show you how to add such a service circuit breaking mechanism to Ease Monitor edge service.
 You can see we only need to create a plugin and add it to a certain position in to the pipeline easily.

 >**Note**:<br>
 > To simulate upstream failure in the example, an assistant plugin is added to the pipeline, you need not it in the real case.